Actively Recruiting

 • Non-independent mobility or limb prostheses

-• History of severe head injury causing loss of consciousness for more than 5 minutes
+• History of severe head injury with loss of consciousness > 5 minutes

-• Contraindications for neuroimaging including metal implants, non-removable orthodontic devices, severe claustrophobia, pregnancy, or recent surgeries within 6 months
+• Contraindications for neuroimaging (metal implants, non-removable orthodontic devices, severe claustrophobia, pregnancy, recent surgeries)

 • Currently enrolled in a regular exercise program